ianmackenzie/elm-geometry/CONTRIBUTING.md

 open an issue first for major contributions before writing too much code, so we can discuss different potential approaches).

+## Writing code

+When writing your code, try to follow existing code style as much as possible - in particular, this means:

+  - Use [`elm-format`](https://github.com/avh4/elm-format) to format your code.
+  - Wrap code to 80 columns.

+Don't worry too much about writing documentation - small fixes for things like typos and formatting are certainly welcome, but I would prefer to write the bulk of the documentation myself to ensure a consistent style and tone throughout.

+## Testing

 During development, please run the existing tests periodically to make sure you haven't accidentally broken anything!
 To run the tests locally, you have two
 options: